cudoventures/cudos-noded-packager/README.md

 This can either be done by hand, the cudos-noded-src package can be installed and the information can taken directly from the sources

-Or by downloading a "Cudos Network Definition" package, which is another rpm/deb package that contains the relevant genesis and node addresses files for the given network.
+Or by installing a "Cudos Network Definition" package, which is another rpm/deb package that contains the relevant genesis and node address files for the given network.

 The CUDOS_HOME variable is preset to /var/lib/cudos/cudos-data, which is owned by the user "cudos" who's home directory is /var/lib/cudos.